 Kansas high school journalists have an opportunity to showcase their talents through the High School Journalist of the Year competition.
-Students who wish to enter the contest must submit an application form as well as a digital portfolio that will explain to the judges who he or she is as a student journalist.
-The deadline for the application and portfolio is 11:00 p.m.
+Students who wish to enter the contest must submit an application form as well as a digital portfolio that will explain to the judges who they are as a student journalist.
+The deadline for the application and portfolio is 11 p.m.
 Jan.
-31, 2020.
+31, 2021.

 LIST OF PAST WINNERS